ekuiter/clausy/README.md

 ## CNF Transformation Zoo

-We also maintain a [detailed table](./meta/README.md) of tools that implement a CNF transformation.
+We also maintain a [detailed table](https://elias-kuiter.de/torte-research/#transformations) of tools that implement a CNF transformation.
+Key differences to clausy include:

+- Most of the listed tools are not or only sparsely documented. clausy, in contrast, is <a href="https://ekuiter.github.io/clausy/" target="_blank">extensively documented</a>.
+- Some of the listed tools have additional features that are not related to CNF transformation. clausy, in contrast, is focused and specialized, making it easier to understand/debug and ideal for learning and experimentation purposes.
+- Most of the listed tools have relatively limited options for input formats. clausy, in contrast, has a diverse set of inputs, as it extends FeatureIDE's inputs with additional formats.

 ## License